shabin5785/Golang_notes/GO_5.md

 are updated to their latest version before being bui lt and instal le d.
 Without that flag , packages that already exist local ly will not be updated.

+-The go build command compiles each argument package.
+If the package is a librar y, the result is discarde d; this merely checks that the package is free of compile errors.
+If the package is named main, go build invokes the lin ker to create an executable in the cur rent direc tor y;
+the name of the executable is taken from the last seg ment of the package’s import pat h.